 I feel like this year I’m more excited than ever to do a self-assessment.
 They say your priorities change a lot when you become a parent, but I’d argue they’ve changed even more by becoming a parent of TWO.
 Yes, I had to shift my mindset around work and my personal time a lot when Four was born, but now that Blake is here, I feel like there’s just less time to do everything.

 Because of that, I’m finding that I have to be way more intentional with my time.
 I can’t wait to review the past year and prioritize what’s really important for me in 2023.

-When people ask me how I do this each year, my biggest recommendation is this: Think back to where you were in January 2021.
+I’ve been doing this annual review for years now (I originally wrote this post in 2017!), and my biggest recommendation for someone doing it for the first time is this: Think back to where you were in January 2022.
 What would you tell that version of yourself from the present day?

 When we thoughtfully study the past, we find clarity.
 And with clarity, you can gather insights to guide your decision-making process for what to do in the future — what to change, what to focus less on, etc.

 Conducting a Self-Assessment: Why Should You Do One?